 Not an open standard

-Some of the things we can currently do on the web that you’d expect to be restricted in AMP are not, which is where I got worried.
+Some of the things we can currently do on the web that you’d expect to be restricted in AMP are not, which is where I get worried.
 Some companies get to have their own tags with their own specific functionality, but it’s unclear whether everyone can get those.
 There are, for instance, specific tags for YouTube and Twitter.
 To get your tag in AMP you’ll have to apply to the people that lead its development.
-The same is true for most advertising formats: only 5 ad platforms are supported, 2 of which are owned by Google.
+The same is true for most advertising formats: only 5 ad platforms are supported, of which Google owns 2.

 Currently there is no info to be found on the AMP project site about how the process of applying for new tags or ad formats, or other things, will work.
 The site just has a form with no information on who you’re submitting info to.
 It doesn’t feel “open”, it feels very closed.